markshust/docker-magento/README.md

 - Set Port to `8000`
 - Check the Path Mappings box and map `src` to the absolute path of `/var/www/html`

-Create a new `PHP Remote Debug` configuration at `Run > Edit Configurations`.
-Set the Name to your domain (ex. `magento2.test`), then click OK.
+Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration by clicking the plus sign and selecting it.
+Set the Name to your domain (ex. `magento2.test`).
+Check the `Filter debug connection by IDE key` checkbox, select the server you just setup, and under IDE Key enter `PHPSTORM`.
+This IDE Key should match the IDE Key set by the Chrome Xdebug Helper.
+Then click OK to finish setting up the remote debugger in PHPStorm.

 Open up `src/pub/index.php`, and set a breakpoint near the end of the file.
 Go to `Run > Debug 'magento2.test'`, and open up a web browser.
-Xdebug within PHPStorm should now enable the debugger and stop at the toggled breakpoint.
+Ensure the Chrome Xdebug helper is enabled by clicking on it > Debug.
+Navigate to your Magento store URL, and Xdebug within PHPStorm should now trigger the debugger and pause at the toggled breakpoint.